Kaisaan/projects/README.md

 **Info**: The full name of the game is *GachiTora!
 Abarenbou Kyoushi in High School* for the PSP.
 It's this over-the-top brawl where you play as a Yakuza high school teacher and beat people using words!
 My friend Etokapa really wanted to see this game get translated one day, so I decided to take a look to see how feasible a full translation of the game is.
 **Progress**: I found the text of the game and have been able to edit it just fine!
 The game seems to support English letters just fine with variable-width-font support.
 **Notes**: Most files that start with `PSP` in the file header are packed archive files.
 The [psp.py script](https://github.com/Kaisaan/projects/blob/main/psp.py) can be used to extract the files from these archives.
 The text is all encoded in UTF-16-LE and graphics seem to be all [GIM Formatted Images](https://www.psdevwiki.com/ps3/Graphic_Image_Map_(GIM)).
-**Status**: I think the only thing left for me to look into is to find out what [GIMConv Settings](https://www.psdevwiki.com/ps3/GimConv#How_to_identify_GIM_settings) are used so that the graphics of the game can be re-inserted correctly after editing.
+**Status**: I need to updated psp.py to include support for repacking files.
+I also need to find out what [GIMConv Settings](https://www.psdevwiki.com/ps3/GimConv#How_to_identify_GIM_settings) are used so that the graphics of the game can be re-inserted correctly after editing.

 # Ys 1 (X68000) Translation
 **Info**: Wow another *Ys* translation attempt!
 This version has very interesting in-game artwork and also has titlescreen/boxart made by the legendary Yoshitaka Amano.